 How RSI Is Calculated

 RSI compares the average gains to average losses over a look-back period (default 14 candles).
-The formula is: RSI = 100 - [100 / (1 + RS)], where RS = Average Gain / Average Loss.
-A result close to 100 means prices only went up in recent periods; close to 0 means only down.
+The formula: RSI = 100 − [100 / (1 + RS)], where RS = Average Gain / Average Loss over the 14-period window.
+A result close to 100 means price only went up in recent periods; close to 0 means only down.
+The 14-period default was Wilder's original recommendation for daily stock charts — and it has transferred remarkably well to crypto's 24/7 candlestick charts.

-You don't need to calculate RSI manually — every charting platform (TradingView, ThinkorSwim, Binance) has it built-in.
-What matters is understanding what the resulting number tells you.
+You don't need to calculate RSI manually — every charting platform (TradingView, Binance, Kraken Pro, ThinkorSwim) has it built-in.
+What matters is understanding what the resulting number tells you and, more importantly, what its behavior pattern means in context.
+RSI is a lagging indicator (based on past prices) but its divergence signals are genuinely leading indicators when used correctly.

 RSI Trading Strategies